 Safety Information and Planning

-With over 40 years’ experience running Study Abroad programs, you and your families can feel secure that Boston University has the plans, procedures, and expertise in place to handle daily safety and security needs as well as emergency situations.
+With over 40 years’ experience running Study Abroad programs, you and your families can feel secure that Boston University has procedures and expertise in place to handle daily safety and security needs as well as emergency situations.

 Emergency Contact Information

-Boston University Study Abroad staff members are always happy to talk to students and parents about health, safety, and security overseas.
-Once accepted into a program, you will receive local emergency contact information.
-Below are Boston contact numbers.
+Boston University Study Abroad staff members are available to speak with students and parents about health, safety, and security overseas.

 24/7 Emergency Monitoring